LoopKit/loopdocs/docs/gh-actions/gh-overview.md

 ### Disadvantages of GitHub Build

 * After you start GitHub Build, the automatic process takes about an hour
-    * You recieve an email indicating success (or failure)
+    * You receive an email indicating success (or failure)
     * Loop appears in the TestFlight app on the Loop phone, where it can be installed in seconds
 * If you want a personalized code customization (rather than a prepared one), it can be more tedious to set up but is easy to maintain
     * Frequently used customizations are prepared for you to copy and paste as documented at [Loop and Learn: Loop Customization](https://www.loopandlearn.org/custom-code#prepared-custom-list)